 Here’s which wood you should use:

-- Ash: Rated as the best wood for burning, ash produces a strong heat output and a steady flame, so you get the best of both worlds out of it.
+• Ash: Rated as the best wood for burning, ash produces a strong heat output and a steady flame, so you get the best of both worlds.

-- Maple: If you properly seasoned it, it will produce even longer burns in your wood stove.
-What I love about it is how easy it is to find quality maple, it’s no wonder it’s one of the most used firewood.
+• Maple: If you properly season it, it will produce even longer burns in your wood stove.
+I love how easy it is to find quality maple; it’s no wonder it’s one of the most used firewood.

-- Horse Chestnut: Thanks to its ability of spitting during burning, the horse chestnut wood produces strong heat output and a good flame.
-It’s also very exciting to watch the flames.
+• Horse Chestnut: Thanks to its ability to spit during burning, the chestnut wood produces strong heat output and a good flame.
+It’s also very exciting to watch the fire.

-- Thorn: Hate firewood which produces excessive smoke?
-You’ll love the thorn because when it burns it has very little smoke and still has an impressive heat output.
+• Thorn: Hate firewood, which produces excessive smoke?
+You’ll love the thorn because it has very little smoke and an impressive heat output when it burns.

 📚 Recommended Reading: Best Ash Vaccum Cleaners